teekuningas/sparsecca/README.md

 ### Acknowledgements

-Great thanks to the original authors, see https://cran.r-project.org/web/packages/PMA/index.html
+Great thanks to the original authors, see Witten et al, 2009 and Mai et al, 2019.